 (Name of claimant).
 Affidavit.

-State of Virginia,

 County (or city) of, to wit:

 I,

-Given under my hand this the day of, 20 (Notary Public or Magistrate, et cetera.)
+Given under my hand this the day of, 20

+(Notary Public or Magistrate, et cetera)

 The forms to be used to perfect a lien by subcontractors is contained in Va.
 Code Ann §43-8: